hartwigmedical/hmftools/amber/README.md

 -reference_bam | Path to reference bam file -output_dir | Path to the output directory
 -ref_genome | Path to the ref genome fasta file
--bed | Path to bed file containing likely heterozygous sites (refer above).
+-bed | Path to bed file containing likely heterozygous sites (refer below).
 Gz files supported.

+The bed file used by HMF (GermlineHetPon.hg19.bed.gz) is available to download from [HMF-Pipeline-Resources.](https://resources.hartwigmedicalfoundation.nl) The sites were chosen by running the GATK HaplotypeCaller over 1700 germline samples and then selecting all SNP sites which are heterozygous in 800 to 900 of the samples.
+A HG38 bed file is also available.

-### Optional Arguments
+## Optional Arguments

 Argument | Default | Description
 ---|---|---